skatejs/template-html/readme.md

 11. `replaceChild()`
 12. `textContent`

-The following properties and methods are not wrapped (but are planned to be):
+The following properties and methods are not overridden but will be:

 1. `getElementsByClassName()`
 2. `getElementsByTagName()`